ihassin/fruitymesh-ubuntu-vm/README.md

 ```
 33.33.33.55	fruity-vb		# VirtualBox version
-33.33.33.56	fruity-p		# Parallels version
 ```

+(Parallels will give you its box's IP as it's loading)

-The IP must match the entry in the Vagrantfile:
+The IP must match the entry in the Virtualox Vagrantfile:

 ```
     fruity.vm.network "private_network", ip: "33.33.33.55" # VirtualBox version